Keep reading to learn how to improve your credit quickly.

 Why does your credit card balance matter, especially if you keep the bill paid on time?
 The answer is simple: People who utilize a higher percentage of their credit card limits are statistically higher risks.

 Look, it’s not personal.
-It’s math.
+It’s in math.

 Credit scoring models, like FICO and VantageScore, evaluate your credit reports and predict how likely you are to go 90 days late on any account in the next 24 months.
 Higher credit card utilization equals a more likely chance you’ll hit that 90-day late mark.
 As such, high utilization can damage your scores.